Open education

 Learning opportunities

 Workshops and information sessions are held on an ongoing basis, check Library events to see any upcoming sessions.
-All events are recorded; view the robust archive of training material.
 If you’re at UVA, Join our community of practice!

 Publish with Pressbooks